Life is a lottery. And lottery winners are a mixed bag.

 No doubt, Alex Turnbull’s mammoth Infigen punt was just a series of very lucky coincidences.

-Signing the Paris agreement might have sent Infigen’s struggling share price into orbit, but it did not alter its fundamental debt position and weather-dependant cash flow.
+Signing the Paris agreement might have sent Infigen’s struggling share price into orbit, but it did not alter its fundamental debt position and weather-dependent cash flow.
 Infigen’s management was still desperate to dump the company.

 Infigen Energy ramps up efforts to find potential buyer, funding partners